Our Chalk Grassland

 Since World War II, the country has lost around 80 per cent of grasslands like these.
 In the South Downs they now cover just 4 per cent of the National Park’s area.
 Over one-third of the sites are less than one hectare in size.
 Ideally a site of at least 20 hectares is needed to secure the future of this important habitat.
 The smaller the ecosystem, the less resilient it becomes.

 We are working with a range of local partners to protect what remains and reverse this process of decline.
-Each year volunteers clear invasive scrub, collect and propagate local grassland seeds, and together we have restored nearly 1,000 hectares of chalk grassland in the National Park.
+Each year volunteers clear invasive scrub, collect and propagate local grassland seeds.
 Already we are seeing the benefits, with many more rare Duke of Burgundy butterflies spotted in 2013.
 Thanks to our volunteers – and the sheep and the ants – the future for this important and rare habitat is looking up.